mads-hartmann/scala.tmbundle/README.markdown

 val x                           = 22</pre>

 - **Comments**
-  - Javadoc for line (⌃⇧D): Will analyze the the current line and add the appropriate documentation for the line (i.e. correct @param etc.)
+  - Javadoc for line (⌘⇧D): Will analyze the the current line and add the appropriate documentation for the line (i.e. correct @param etc.)
-  - New javadoc line (shift-enter in comment scope): Will create a new correctly indented comment line.
+  - New javadoc line (⇧⏎ in comment scope): Will create a new correctly indented comment line.

 Installation
 ------------